sphinx-contrib/confluencebuilder/doc/configuration.rst

         This option cannot be used with |confluence_publish_root|_.

+    .. versionchanged:: 1.9 Support added for accepting a page identifier.

     The root page found inside the configured space (|confluence_space_key|_) where published pages will be a descendant of.
 The parent page value is used to match either the title or page identifier of an existing page.
 If this